PhD Economics, London School of Economics, 1988

 Laurea in Statistical and Economic Sciences (Summa Cum Laude), University of Bologna, 1982

-Orazio is Research Director of IFS, Co-Director of the Centre for the Microeconomic Analysis of Public Policy (CPP) and co-directs the Centre for the Evaluation of Development Policies (EDePo).
+Orazio is a Co-Director of the Centre for the Microeconomic Analysis of Public Policy (CPP) and co-directs the Centre for the Evaluation of Development Policies (EDePo).
 He also works in the consumption sector.

 After obtaining his PhD at the London School of Economics, Orazio taught at Stanford University and the University of Bologna.
 He was also a National Fellow at the Hoover Institution at Stanford and visiting professor at the University of Chicago.
 He has been Managing Editor of the Review of Economic Studies, the Journal of the European Economic Association and Quantitative Economics.

 His current research interests focus principally on development economics, household consumption and saving behaviour, risk sharing and inequality.